 It’s the most common medical condition in the United States.
 One in three Americans has high blood pressure and the risk goes up with age.
-Some people are genetically predisposed to high blood pressure while others are at a greater risk due to lifestyle – smoking, being overweight, heavy alcohol use etc. The good news?
+Some people are genetically predisposed to high blood pressure while others are at greater risk due to lifestyle – smoking, being overweight, heavy alcohol use, etc. The good news?
 Leading a healthy lifestyle can reduce your risk of getting hypertension or delay its onset – and one of the things doctors recommend is exercise.
 Can exercise prevent hypertension if you’re at risk for it?

 Exercise and the Risk of Hypertension

 If you have a family history of hypertension, regular exercise is one of the best things you can do to lower your risk.
 Research shows that you can lower your blood pressure as much as 10% through exercise alone.
 That’s significant when it comes to cardiovascular health.